iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.2.3/report.md

 > Does not work properly on my Samsung s21 I cannot access my medical record at all.<br> :date: __2021-03-25 01:04:29__

-> I am returning to the app after changing phone.
-It just is not working<br> :date: __2021-03-20 14:11:51__

 > Cannot get on the app, click forgotten password, get emailed code, enter code, and it asks security question, answer question and get message too many failed attempts, account temporarily suspended, come back a month later, and get same message on first security question answer, so just how long is your idea of temporary?<br> :date: __2021-03-13 20:15:59__

-> does not work correctly. the screen for ordering prescriptions never loads, so i cant order anything through the app. ive had this problem on my s8, s10 and now s20. i spoke to customer service via email and they didnt help at all and the issue is still not resolved. avoid<br> :date: __2021-03-06 23:14:16__